-These days, it may seem like most of your photos are on your iPhone in the Photos app, because you probably used it to take the picture.
-But what about all of the images on your Mac?
-Whether they're high-quality photos that you've taken with a DSLR, a point-and-shoot camera, or just images that you've collected from all over the internet?
+While most of your photos are probably on your best iPhone thanks to the built-in Photos app, what about the images that you have on your favorite Mac?
+We're talking about your stunning photos taken with your DSLR of choice, a point-and-shoot camera, or just images that you've collected from all over the internet?
 How are you supposed to get those pictures on your Mac to your iPhone or iPad?

 What content can I view on my iPhone or iPad?

-The Photos app on iPhone and iPad is capable of displaying several different types of file formats without issue.
+The Photos app on iPhone and iPad can display several different types of file formats without issue.
 These will all appear fine in the Photos app, but you won't be able to tell what format they are on the surface — it will all appear rather seamless.

 - HEIF (these are HEIC images and is what your iPhone saves natively if High Efficiency is turned on)